 One is dynamic, and the handstand in the question at the start of the article is isometric.

 Of course you don’t want to lock out your knees when you land a jump.
 You’d be putting a lot of force on your joints if you did.
 But think about most traditional exercises and think about what force actually is.

 So unless you’re throwing the weight up and catching it, or doing something awesome like this

-You’re not putting any force on your joint by locking out in the majority of movements if there is no acceleration in the mass towards your joint.
+You’re not putting a whole lot of force through your joints by locking out in a handstand if there is no acceleration in the mass towards your joint.